 Internal control and risk management systems connected with the financial reporting process

-YIT Corporation’s financial reporting and supervision are based on budgets drafted and ratified every six months and on monthly performance reporting.
-The Group’s financial reporting is based on financial data on the profitability by each cost centre combined with segment- and Group-level data.
-YIT Corporation’s business is characterised by project-type operations, due to which financial reporting applies the percentage of completion method (POC) in accordance with the degree of completion and sales, for example.
-Accurate information on the degree of completion and sale of the project and the final cost estimate are essential for the reliability of financial data in project business.
+YIT Corporation’s financial reporting and supervision are based on budgets drafted and ratified annually as well as monthly performance reporting and forecasting.
+The Group’s financial reporting is based on financial data on the profitability of business provided by each cost centre, combined with segment-level and Group-level data.
+YIT Corporation’s business is characterised by project-type operations, due to which financial reporting applies the percentage of completion method or recognition of revenue at a point in time.
+Accurate information on the degree of completion of the project and the final cost estimate are essential for the reliability of financial data in project business.
+In addition, for projects where revenue is recognised at a point in time, it is essential to understand the project-specific degree of sale.

-The aim of the internal control and risk management systems related to the financial reporting process is to ensure the harmonised and reliable reporting of the Group’s financial results in a manner compliant with applicable laws and regulations and the reporting principles confirmed in YIT Group.
-The responsibilities of risk management and internal control are defined in the Group’s risk management policy as well as in the standing orders of the Group and its business segments.
-The standing orders describe the key tasks, operations and responsibilities of the different administrative bodies.
-The Group’s business reporting process has been decentralised to the segments that are responsible for business results, thus making internal control also a part of the segments’ operations.
+The aim of the internal control, control environment and risk management related to the financial reporting process is to ensure the harmonised and reliable reporting of the Group’s financial results in a manner compliant with applicable laws and regulations and the reporting principles confirmed in YIT Group.
+The responsibilities of risk management and internal control are defined in the Group’s risk management policy as well as in the operating models of the Group functions and business segments.
+The operating models describe the key tasks, operations and responsibilities of the various administrative bodies.
+The Group’s business reporting process produces information related to project monitoring together with the business controlling function that supports the business, which makes the internal control function part of segment-level operations.

 The Group CFO and the Investor Relations (IR) function are responsible for the publication and release of financial information and for the fulfilment of disclosure oblications concerning a listed company.
 IR is also responsible for the planning and implementation of investor communications and for daily contact with investors and analysts.